CS-GWU-2021/AboutTheOrg/README.md

 It contains courses and group works that I took during graduate studies at George Washington University

 # Where is the project?
-They are too suck to show
+They are too suck to show out

 ⠀⢸⣿⣿⣿⠀⣼⣿⣿⣦⡀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⣀⠀⠀⠀⠀⢸⣿⣿⡟⢰⣿⣿⣿⠟⠁